GaetanoDibenedetto/Explainable-Corrective-Feedbacks/README.md

 3. **Ready to Use!**

-## Reproducibility for Paper Results
+## Reproducibility of Paper Results
 The dataset can be downloaded from the following link: [CLICK HERE](https://zenodo.org/records/11075018).

 The 3 folders must be inserted in a root folder of the project, after of the git clone of this repository, named `archives_data_posture_correction`, as in the tree structure following below: